History of Honduras (1982–present): The Suazo Córdova administration: Caudillo politics in the shadow of the military

 Álvarez's strong-arm tactics drew criticism, particularly from the foreign press and international human rights groups.
 At the same time, however, leftist subversive activity expanded in the early 1980s.
 Much of this increase was attributed to Sandinista support for like-minded Honduran groups such as the PCH, the Lorenzo Zelaya Popular Revolutionary Forces (Fuerzas Populares Revolucionarias-Lorenzo Zelaya, FPR-LZ) and the Honduran Revolutionary Party of Central American Workers (Partido Revolucionario de los Trabajadores Centroamericanos de Honduras, PRTC-H).

 Beginning with minor bombings, these groups eventually progressed to kidnapping and hijackings.
 A platoon-sized unit of Nicaraguan-trained PRTC-H members crossed the border from Nicaragua into the Olancho department in September 1983.
-A rapid response by Honduran troops isolated the PRTC-H column; 23 guerrillas surrendered and another 26 died in the mountains, many of starvation and exposure).
+A rapid response by Honduran troops isolated the PRTC-H column; 23 guerrillas surrendered and another 26 died in the mountains, some of starvation and exposure).
 A similar incursion in 1984 also failed to strike a revolutionary spark among the conservative Honduran peasantry.

 The perception of a genuine leftist revolutionary threat to Honduran stability enhanced Brigadier General Álvarez's power and heightened his profile, both in Honduras and the United States.
 The imbalance of power between the military and the nascent civilian government called into question the viability of Honduras's democratic transition.
 Some observers saw in Álvarez a continuation in the long series of military caudillos, who had ruled the nation since independence.

 A coup and reimposition of direct military rule appeared a virtual certainty to those who doubted Honduras's affinity for any form of democratic government.
 Others, however, pictured Álvarez more in the mold of Argentina's Juan Perón — a military-based caudillo, who successfully made the transition to populist civilian politics.
 Like most officers, Álvarez had ties to the PNH. Álvarez served as president of the Association for the Progress of Honduras (Asociación para el Progreso de Honduras, APROH), a group made up mainly of conservative businesspeople and PNH leaders.

 The initial goals of APROH were to attract foreign investment and to block the growth of "popular organizations" (labor unions, campesino and other activist groups) such as those that supported the FMLN in El Salvador.
 APROH's acceptance of funding from the South Korea-based Unification Church proved controversial, garnering negative publicity for both the organization and Álvarez.
 The general's purportedly-popular following, moreover, was suspect.
 He seemed much more comfortable and adept at high-level political maneuvering than grassroots organization.
 Eventually, even his support within the armed forces proved to be inadequate to sustain his ambitions.